diage/CodariCore/README.md

 Sprinting dilemma needs figured out //Changing how skills function Death needs handled //Done
 Player leave needs handled //Done
-Preventing interacting with inventory needs applied Fix spawn location of objectives //Done fix Role Switch Object placement problem
+Preventing interacting with inventory needs applied //Done Fix spawn location of objectives //Done fix Role Switch Object placement problem //Done
 Figure out the correct time to name an arena
 Figure out about making things not stack.
 (Currently item spawners will stack and give you a bunch of stuff)(Objects are spawning over themselves)
-Traps appear to be spamming the console when created //Same as problem above Trap icons need to be fixed to be spawnable
+Trap icons need to be fixed to be spawnable
 Gate needs fixed
 Role items need removed for now from the kit